DAY 1:: ARRIVAL TO NORTH CAUCASUS

 It’s Summit Day!
 You’ve got an 8-12 hour ascent ahead of you, and so will start your climb in the dark between 2:00-3:00 am.
 Team is a beautiful thing as you work together with your group up the mountain.
 The early morning hours of your climb is quite the sight with a long line of climbers ascending Elbrus, lit up by a highway of head lamps.
-You may never have experienced quite the sunrise as you do on your ascent, as you leave the rest of the Caucasus range behind on the way to Elbrus’s gentle summit.
+You may have never experienced quite the sunrise as you do on your ascent, as you leave the rest of the Caucasus range behind to Elbrus’s gentle summit.
 Your climb won’t be easy by any stretch of the imagination, with altitude sickness, extreme cold temperatures, and unpredictable weather all real possibilities, but it will all be worth it when you reach the top.
-Once you have a quick celebration of your success, prepare for your 3-4 hour descent back to base camp.
+Once you have a quick celebration on the top, prepare for your 3-4 hour descent back to base camp.
 Gather your things and jump on the cable car to head back down to Cheget.
 Dinner will have never tasted better than it does tonight.

 DAY 7:: RESERVE / REST DAY